John P. Munson

 John P. Munson (February 21, 1860 – February 27, 1928) was a Norwegian-American zoologist and educator, known for his research in the development of animal egg and sperm cells, and his textbook Education Through Nature Study.
 He was professor at Washington State Normal School at Ellensburg (now Central Washington University) from 1899 to 1928, where he served as head of the department of biology.

 Early life and education

-Munson was born in Jølster, Sunnfjord, Norway, the son of Peter and Elizabeth (Dvergsdal) Munson.
+Munson was born in Jølster Municipality in Sunnfjord, Norway, the son of Peter and Elizabeth (Dvergsdal) Munson.
 At age four, his family emigrated to the United States, where Munson attended public schools in Shabbona, Illinois, before private preparatory schools.
 He attended Northwestern College (now North Central College) in Naperville and Milton College, Wisconsin before enrolling University of Wisconsin, from which he was graduated Bachelor of Philosophy, then did two years of graduate work in Yale University, chiefly in zoology, receiving a B.S. and M.S. degree.
 He was four years a fellow in zoology in the University Chicago, earning a PhD in 1897 with a study of the egg of the horseshoe crab (Limulus).